Rarj/Portfolix-Compose-Web/README.md

   - `commonMain` is for code that’s common for all targets.
   - Other folders are for Kotlin code that will be compiled for only the platform indicated in the folder name.
-    For example, if you want to use Apple’s CoreCrypto for the iOS part of your Kotlin app, `iosMain` would be the right folder for such calls.
+    For example, if you want to use Apple’s CoreCrypto for the iOS part of your Kotlin app, `wasmJsMain` would be the right folder for such calls.

-* `/iosApp` contains iOS applications.
-Even if you’re sharing your UI with Compose Multiplatform, you need this entry point for your iOS app.
-This is also where you should add SwiftUI code for your project.

 Learn more about [Kotlin Multiplatform](https://www.jetbrains.com/help/kotlin-multiplatform-dev/get-started.html), [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform/#compose-multiplatform),